Parth018/E-shop/README.md

 - Development Process for Azure-Hosted ASP.NET Core Apps
 - Azure Hosting Recommendations for ASP.NET Core Web-Apps

-## Running the sample using Azd template
+## Running the sample using Azd-template

 The store's home page should look like this: